mateuszdorobek/python3.info/basics/types/string-define.rst

 Why we have both?

 >>> text = 'It\'s Monty Python'
+>>> text
+"It's Monty Python"
+>>>
 >>> text = "It's Monty Python"
+>>> text
+"It's Monty Python"

 It's better to use double quotes, when text has apostrophes.
-This is the behavior of Python console, which prefers less escape characters:
+This is also a default the behavior of Python console, which prefers less escape characters:

 >>> text = 'It\'s Monty Python'
 >>> text
 "It's Monty Python"

-HTML and XML uses double quotes to enclose attribute values, hence it's better to use single quotes for the string:
+However HTML and XML uses double quotes to enclose attribute values, hence it's better to use single quotes for the string:

 >>> html = '<a href="https://python.astrotech.io">Python Book</a>'
 >>> html